Robust H-infinity kinematic control of manipulator robots using dual quaternion algebra: Control Strategies

 Hence, the closed-loop system, in the absence of disturbances, satisfy the following inequalities

 which implies, by the Comparison Lemma \citep[p.
-85]{1996_Khalil_BOOK}, that the closed-loop system is exponentially stable; that is,
+85]{1996_Khalil_BOOK}, that the closed-loop system is exponentially stable:

-This way, Condition~1 in Definition~\ref{def:H_inf} is satisfied for positive real scalars $\KO$ and $\KT$.
-In addition, by using the Comparison Lemma together with \eqref{eq:Derivative of V2} and \eqref{eq:Derivative of V1 (inequality)}, it is possible to show that both individual attitude and translation dynamics achieve exponential stability in the absence of disturbances, that is,
+This way, Condition~1 in Definition~\ref{def:H_inf} is satisfied for $\KO,\KT\in\left(0,\infty\right)$.
+In addition, by using the Comparison Lemma together with \eqref{eq:Derivative of V2} and \eqref{eq:Derivative of V1 (inequality)}, both individual attitude and translation dynamics achieve exponential stability in the absence of disturbances, that is,

 \textbf{(Disturbance attenuation)} To verify Condition~2 in Definition~\ref{def:H_inf}, now we explicitly consider the influence of uncertainties and disturbances over the closed-loop system.
-As a consequence, the Lyapunov derivative yields (see \eqref{eq:derivative_lyapunov_with_disturbance} in \ref{APPENDIX_A})
+As a consequence, the Lyapunov derivative yields (see \eqref{eq:derivative_lyapunov_with_disturbance})

 Defining $V_{\gamma\mathcal{_{O}}}\triangleq\norm{\teorientation{\errorvardq}}^{2}-\perfrotation_{1}^{\negthickspace\negthickspace2}\norm{\noiseaddrotation}^{2}-\perfrotation_{2}^{\negthickspace\negthickspace2}\norm{\noiseposerotation}^{2}$ and $V_{\gamma\mathcal{_{T}}}\triangleq\norm{\tetranslation{\errorvardq}}^{2}-\perftranslation_{1}^{\negthickspace\negthickspace2}\norm{\noiseaddposition}^{2}-\perftranslation_{2}^{\negthickspace\negthickspace2}\norm{\noiseposeposition}^{2}$, Condition~2 is fulfilled if, for all $t\in[0,\infty)$, the following inequalities hold